datasektionen/bawang-content/studier/faq/body_en.md

 KTH has a really good [guide](https://www.kth.se/en/student/studier/val/valja-kurs-1.316312) about this.

 **Who do I contact regarding course registrations?**
-First and foremost the Study Counseller (svl-data@kth.se) or course resposible/examinator.
+First and foremost the Study Counselor (<svl-data@kth.se>) or course responsible/examinator.

 **Can I re-register myself to a course?**
 Yes, if there are places left, the easiest way is to fill out thi form: